bjsmiley/libsimc/Progress.md

 # Libsimc Progress Journal

+## 11/1/18
+Array now implements better memory space copying with memcpy().
+I have also done more tests for the functions I wrote yesterday.
+Perhaps I will make map/filter/reduce functions like in swift, then start moving on to expand libsimc.
+Do I need to start displaying errors and exiting instead of just returning NULL or -1?

 ## 10/31/18
-Just started this journal to record thoughts, opinions, and reflect.
+Just started this informal journal to record thoughts, opinions, and reflect.
 Hope it goes well.
 I added more functions to array.h
 More testing needs to be done for them
 including: